david-dewanto/Eksperimen_SML_David-Dewanto/README.md

 python automate_David-Dewanto.py
 ```

-This generates `iris_preprocessing.csv` with engineered features ready for model training.
+This generates `transactions_preprocessing.csv` with engineered features ready for model training.

 ### Experiment with Jupyter
 ```bash